cyrilou242/cyrilou242.github.io/_posts/2024-09-08-cs50-game-with-libgdx-0-pong.markdown

 ## Installing libGDX
 - Before you start following along with the rest of the lecture, be sure to have libGDX setup on your machine, which you can do through the following [libgdx.com/wiki/start/setup](https://libgdx.com/wiki/start/setup).
+- I recommend to go through the [official libGDX tutorial](https://libgdx.com/wiki/start/a-simple-game) first.
+Some elements will be redundant but at your learning stage, some repetition will not hurt.

 ## Downloading Demo Code
 Next, be sure to download the code for today’s lecture, which you can find at: [github.com/cyrilou242/cs50-pong-java-libgdx](https://github.com/cyrilou242/cs50-pong-java-libgdx).